-Heart arrhythmias are when the heart beats abnormally, whether it be too slow, too fast, or irregularly.
+“Heart arrhythmias” are when the heart beats abnormally, whether it be too slow, too fast, or irregularly.
 As a result of the heart beating abnormally, the heart cannot pump blood effectively, which can impact the ability of other organs to work properly.
-Symptoms of arrhythmias include feeling tired, shortness of breath, chest pain, or passing out.
+Symptoms of arrhythmias include feeling tired; shortness of breath; chest pain; or passing out.
 Arrhythmias can result in several different complications, including cardiac arrest, heart attack, or stroke.

-Hypertension, also known as high blood pressure, occurs when the force of your blood against your artery walls is too high, which can eventually cause further heart issues.
+“Hypertension,” also known as high blood pressure, occurs when the force of your blood against your artery walls is too high, which can eventually cause further heart issues.
 Many people with hypertension do not have any symptoms at all.
 However, if it becomes severe, hypertension can cause shortness of breath or headaches.
 Typically, high blood pressure can be managed with medication and lifestyle changes.

 Complications from Cardiovascular Disease

-A heart attack, also known as a myocardial infarction, occurs when the blood flow to the heart is blocked.
+A heart attack, also known as a “myocardial infarction,” occurs when the blood flow to the heart is blocked.
 The blockage usually occurs as a result of the buildup of plaque in your arteries (atherosclerosis).
-Although the symptoms can vary from person to person, common signs of a heart attack include tightness or pain in your chest or arms, shortness of breath, fatigue, lightheadedness, cold sweat, or nausea.
+Although the symptoms can vary from person to person, common signs of a heart attack include tightness or pain in your chest or arms; shortness of breath; fatigue; lightheadedness; cold sweat; or nausea.
 Heart attacks are serious and require immediate medical attention.

-An ischemic stroke occurs when a blood vessel to the brain becomes blocked, often due to a blood clot or narrowing of the arteries.
+An “ischemic stroke” occurs when a blood vessel to the brain becomes blocked, often due to a blood clot or narrowing of the arteries.
 This prevents adequate blood flow to the brain.
 Ischemic strokes are the most common type of stroke.
-Symptoms of an ischemic stroke can include trouble speaking, numbness or weakness of the face, arms or legs, trouble seeing, headache, and trouble walking.
-Depending on its severity, a stroke can have serious, and potentially permanent, effects including memory loss, difficulty talking, paralysis, and pain.
+Symptoms of an ischemic stroke can include trouble speaking; numbness or weakness of the face; arms or legs; trouble seeing; headache; and trouble walking.
+Depending on its severity, a stroke can have serious, and potentially permanent, effects including memory loss; difficulty talking; paralysis; and pain.

-Hemorrhagic strokes are less common than ischemic strokes, only occurring in approximately 13% of all strokes according to the American Stroke Association.
-A hemorrhagic stroke occurs when a blood vessel ruptures and leaks blood in the brain.
+“Hemorrhagic strokes” are less common than ischemic strokes, only occurring in approximately 13% of all strokes according to the American Stroke Association.
+A hemorrhagic stroke occurs when a blood vessel ruptures and leaks blood into the brain.
 The blood in the brain creates swelling and pressure.
 Despite their different causes, the symptoms and long-lasting effects of a hemorrhagic stroke are similar to those of an ischemic stroke.

 Heart failure occurs when the heart muscle is weakened and unable to effectively pump enough blood to meet the body’s needs.
 The heart may be unable to fill with enough blood or it may be unable to pump blood to the rest of the body with enough force.
-The symptoms of heart failure include shortness of breath, fatigue, and swelling in the feet, ankles, legs, and abdomen.
+The symptoms of heart failure include shortness of breath; fatigue; and swelling in the feet; ankles; legs; and abdomen.

 Impact of Cardiovascular Disease on Working Professionals

 Cardiovascular disease and its complications can impact your life and ability to work in different ways.
-For example, you may suffer fatigue or shortness of breath, which make engaging in physical activity difficult.
+For example, you may suffer fatigue or shortness of breath, which can make engaging in physical activity difficult.
 A stroke can result in temporary or permanent loss of the ability to walk, talk, or perform other tasks.
 Alternatively, you may not have any symptoms of your cardiovascular disease, but you may be at risk for a complication if you were to work in a stressful environment.

 Share this Post